mesosphere/dcos-commons/README.md

   * Click through to one of your tasks (e.g. `world-server-1-<uuid>`), select the __Files__ tab, select __world-container-path__, and finally select the __output__ file.

 ===============
-### Understanding Hello World Service Specification
+### Understanding the Hello World Service Specification

-Let's understand the service specification which was used to declaratively define `helloworld` service:
+The service specification declaratively defines the `helloworld` service:

 ```yaml
 name: "helloworld"